 It is Amazing that no one Thought of This Before

-Eero Aarnio is with his Ball and Bubble Chair no doubt one of the most popular designers not only in Finland but in the world.
-These pieces are so easily recognizable and they have been covered so many times in so many media over the years, and appeared not only in 60s living rooms but also in science fiction films.
+Eero Aarnio is with his Ball and Bubble Chair, no doubt one of the most famous designers not only in Finland but in the world.
+These pieces are so easily recognizable, and they have been covered so many times in so many media over the years and appeared not only in 60s living rooms but also in science fiction films.

 Eero has always stayed true to organic forms.
 The Bubble Char and the Ball Chair are probably the best-known Finish furniture designs of all time and a symbol of an entire era.

 “ The Ball Chair has cleared the path to success for me.
 It is the engine of my work.
-When I visited furniture factories around the world my name was not recognized, but when I said what I had designed, they knew me straight away.
-The Ball Chair still has an effect”
+When I visited furniture factories around the world, my name was not recognized, but when I said what I had designed, they knew me straight away.
+The Ball Chair still affects.”

 ‘The most interesting piece for me is the Bubble Chair which is made like a soap bubble, air is blown to a heated acrylic sheet”, explains Aarnio.
 ‘Therefore there is no need for a moud and the form always comes out the same, following the laws of nature (like a soap bubble).”

-If the product isn’t designed properly, it won’t become an icon.
-And the Bubble Chair is just perfect.
+If the product isn’t designed correctly, it won’t become an icon.
+And the Bubble Chair, a fiberglass hanging chair is just perfect.